davidmreed/ktema-org-zola/_posts/2022-02-11-bridge-package-pattern.md

 Fundamentally, if manageability rules allow you to remove the component(s) that establish the dependency from your package, or alter them to remove the dependency from the component, you can drop the package-to-package dependency.
 There are numerous situations where that is not possible, including but by no means limited to the Flow case referenced above and situations where a cross-package Apex reference occurs in the signature of a `global` method.
 There are others, too, where the customer impact of such a component deletion is unacceptable: if the extension package includes a field on a core package object, deleting that field and recreating it in a bridge package instead could force customers into a data migration, and might impact integrated systems as well.

 It's much easier to consider these types of changes if the package hasn't already been shipped to customers.
-Removing references from a Permission Set, for example, is a viable strategy to remove a managed package dependency, but has moderate potential impact on customers.
+Removing references from a Permission Set, for example, is a viable strategy to remove a managed package dependency before delivery to customers, but has moderate potential impact on existing users.

 ## Conclusion